Berkannn/gams/Simulations/SimulationFramework/readme.txt

 	as reporting information back to them.
 This is done through a dedicated Madara knowledge base.
 This works in conjunction with the code in smash-root\DroneController\platforms\v_rep\simulation_client.
 The code there and the plugin can be used independently of the rest of the project (that is, without any systemcontroller, and with any other Drone controller).

+ 4. CommandLineSystemController

+    This project just includes code from the gams-cmu/CommandLineSystemController project, and compiles it for the appropriate OS being used.
+	This is a SystemController called from the command line, which can be used to send commands to real or simulated drones.
+For now, it only sends a predefined sequence of commands (basically takeoff, setup main parameters, and search a specific area), using the parameters provided by the command line.
+This could be made more interactive or to support more sequences of commands.

+ 5. Tester

+	This is just a dummy project used for testing particular features or bugs in isolation.